JaiGitBU/ProjectPortalLabs/Lab4assignment.md

 ## Show Favorite Projects
 1. Add a show favorite projects only checkbox on the project list screen.
 2. If it is set, only list all favorite projects from the database.
+3. This setting should be remembered across different sessions.
 ## Submission
 Submit the source code and Lab4report on both github and blackboard.